DataDog/browser-sdk/packages/rum/README.md

 })
 ```

-**Note**: The `trackInteractions` parameter enables the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.
+The `trackInteractions` parameter enables the automatic collection of user clicks in your application. **Sensitive and private data** contained on your pages may be included to identify the elements interacted with.

 ### CDN async